Fourier Transform

 1D Signal & Frequency Spectrum

-This demo shows how several sine waves (+ noise) are combined in the Time Domain to create a complex signal.
-Simultaneously, it computes the Fourier Transform (FFT) of that combined signal to show which frequencies are dominant in the Frequency Domain (the spectrum).
-Move the sliders to see how the two domains are linked in real-time.
-This is the fundamental concept of Fourier Analysis.
+This demo shows how two sine waves (plus Gaussian noise) are combined in the Time Domain to form a composite signal, and simultaneously computes the FFT to display which frequencies dominate the Frequency Domain.
+Move the sliders to see how the two domains are linked in real time.
+Notice how the spectral peaks remain clearly visible above the noise floor — a basic illustration of how frequency-domain analysis separates deterministic structure from broadband noise.

 2D Image & Frequency Domain Filtering